 Make no mistake, it’s quite rich, so it’s a special occasion treat.
 The recipe requires multiple steps, but they are worth it for that extra festive glow.

 The difference between this vegan “cheesecake” and the many others you’ll see is the cultured cashew cream cheese, which creates a tangy flavor profile just like dairy cream cheese.
-You can make a fruit topping as well (strawberry, raspberry, etc.) but we’re purists so we stuck with plain.
+You can make a fruit topping as well (cherry, strawberry, raspberry, etc.) but it’s also delish just plain.

 2 ½ cups Cashew Cream Cheese (2 cups raw cashews, ½ cup water, 2 tbsp. plain non-dairy yogurt, salt)

 ½ cup Sugar

 1 Lemon – Grated Zest and Juice of